hugeandbulk/rumor/Barabasi-Albert/readme.md

 What is scale-free property?

 Networks whose degree distribution follows a Power Law are said to be scale-free networks. • The power law degree distribution can be defined in both discrete and continuous formalisms. – The scale-free property is independent of the formalism used to describe the degree distribution.

+What is meant by scale free network?

+A Scale Free Network is one in which the distribution of links to nodes follows a power law.
+The power law means that the vast majority of nodes have very few connections, while a few important nodes (we call them Hubs) have a huge number of connections.